apache/singa/doc/en/develop/build.md

     pip install .

 The details of the CMake options are explained in the last section of this page.
 The last command install the Python package.
-You can also run `pip install -e .`, which creates symlinks instead of copying files into python the site-package folder.
+You can also run `pip install -e .`, which creates symlinks instead of copying the Python files into the site-package folder.

 If SINGA is compiled with ENABLE_TEST=ON, you can run the unit tests by